Beeswax can help the skin attract and retain moisture and is often used in skin care products and cosmetics.

 Many beauty products that contain beeswax are EWG-certified.
 This means that a product has gone through the Environmental Working Group’s verification process to give consumers a better idea of its ingredients.

 The next time you have chapped lips, try beeswax.
-You can purchase a ready-made version or make your own using this simple recipe.
+You can purchase a beeswax-containing lip balm or make your own using this simple recipe.

 DIY beeswax lip balm